 Saint Martin's University also has a long history of building global relationships.
 In 1920, Father Placidus Houtmeyers was one of the first monks to take Catholic education principles to Beijing.
 Saint Martin's strong relationships with China and Japan continue today.
-The University's collaboration with Reitaki University recently celebrated 30 years and Mukogawa Women's University is more than 25 years old.
+The University recently celebrated 30 years of collaboration with Reitaku University recently celebrated 30 years and 25 years old with Mukogawa Women's University.

-Saint Martin's became a four-year, accredited, baccalaureate-granting institution in 1940.
-The University became coeducational in 1965.
 It changed its name from Saint Martin's College to Saint Martin's University in August 2005 to more clearly define its existing nature and programs, strengthen the University's outreach ability and better fulfill its global mission.